ethanbriggs/Aphonopelma_genome/README.md

 (Add photo of APH_5344)

-Link to Paper:
+Link to Paper: (update when published)
-Link to Supp data:
+Link to Supp data: (update when published)
-Link to Raw data:
+Link to Raw data: (update when published)

 Data produced for this study can be found on NCBI under:
 BioProject ID: PRJNA1269020